 This mosque is also famous by it is another name ‘MASJID AL TANEEM’.
 This mosque is named as Masjid-e-Ayesha because of the daughter of Prophet (PBUH).
 Holy Prophet (PBUH) ordered his daughter to assume the state of ihram for performing Hajj.
 It is located about 7.5 km from the main centre of Makkah city on the road leading to sacred Madinah city.
 However, this mosque is not a miqat point for assuming ihram.
 This mosque is quite big with facility of bathing, ablution and changing for the pilgrims and also for the people who offer regular prayer in the mosque.

-Although every ziarat is worth watching in the sacred city of Makkah we have shortlisted the above points that you can visit in your short time during Umrah journey.
+Although every ziarat is worth watching in the sacred city of Makkah we have shortlisted the above points that you can visit in your short time during the Umrah journey.
 Most of these points are included in your Umrah packages.
 There are many other points that you can visit in your Umrah if you have spare time to visit the city.
-These are following:
+These are the following:

 - Masjid Al-Jinn